brknapp/Project_1/README.md

 `Warning in format_data("mykey", titles, series): NAs introduced by coercion`

-Let’s look at the unformatted data:
+Let’s see where these warnings are coming from by looking at the unformatted data:

 ``` r
 test<-unformatted_data[grep("N/A", unformatted_data$Released), ]